Paddington Green, London: History and notable buildings

 Paddington Green contains part of the ancient Paddington and Lilestone villages which became fashionable at the end of the 18th century because of its village setting and proximity to the West End of London.
 An omnibus service to the City of London was introduced in 1829 by George Shillibeer.

 St Mary on Paddington Green Church is part of the Parish of Little Venice and is the third church on this site.
 The church was built in 1791 by John Plaw.
 Its graveyard – known as St Mary's Gardens (or St Mary's Churchyard) – contains monuments to notable local residents, including actress Sarah Siddons (also buried there), sculptor Joseph Nollekens and lexicographer Peter Mark Roget.
 The southern part of the graveyard was removed to make way for the flyover.
-Exhumed graves were re-interred in Mill Hill Cemetery.
+Exhumed remains were re-interred in Mill Hill Cemetery.

 The former Paddington Green Children's Hospital (1883–1987), now an apartment block, stands on the north-east corner of the Green on Church Street.
 It is a Grade II listed building.
 The Schmidt Hammer Lassen-designed City of Westminster College is located at 25 Paddington Green.